Little Nightmares II: Plot

 Mono enters the Signal Tower and finds Six, now a distorted giant.
-She becomes hostile when he damages her music box, but Mono returns her to normal by destroying it.
-As the Signal Tower begins to crumble, the children are pursued by the gelatinous mass of flesh and eyes which forms its core.
+She becomes hostile when Mono damages her music box, but he returns her to normal by destroying it.
+As the Signal Tower's interior crumbles, the children are pursued by the gelatinous mass of flesh and eyes which forms its core.
 They outrun the mass, but Six betrays Mono and allows him to fall into a chasm before escaping through a television portal.
-Alone and surrounded by the mass, Mono sits in a solitary chair and resigns himself to his fate.
-Time passes, and Mono grows older and taller while slowly being corrupted by the Signal Tower's influence, ultimately taking on the form of the Thin Man (revealing that the Thin Man is Mono's future self).
-The camera draws back to reveal the now-adult Mono in the room at the end of the hallway in his dream, and the door closes.
+Alone and surrounded by the mass, Mono sits in a solitary chair and resigns himself to his fate, and he is transported to the room at the end of the hallway from his dream.
+Time passes, and Mono grows older and taller while slowly being corrupted by the Signal Tower's influence, ultimately becoming the Thin Man.

-If the player has found all of the collectible glitching remains, a final scene shows Six exiting the television portal and encountering her shadow self, which gestures to a pamphlet on the floor advertising the Maw.
+If the player has collected all of the glitching remains, the final scene shows Six exiting the television portal and encountering her shadow self, which gestures to a pamphlet on the floor advertising the Maw.
 Six's stomach suddenly growls with hunger, setting the events of the first game in motion.

 Development

-The game was first announced at Gamescom 2019 as the sequel to Little Nightmares.
+The game was first announced at Gamescom 2019 as the sequel to Little Nightmares and was planned to be released in 2020.
+However, it was delayed due to not only the COVID-19 pandemic but because the game simply needed “more time and love”.
 A demo for the game was released on 30 October 2020.

-On February 20, 2021, Tarsier, which was acquired by Embracer Group in 2019, announced that they would not continue making Little Nightmares games, but publisher Bandai Namco Entertainment expressed an intent to continue the franchise in the future.
+On 20 February 2021, Tarsier, which was acquired by Embracer Group in 2019, announced that they would not continue making Little Nightmares games, but publisher Bandai Namco Entertainment expressed an intent to continue the franchise in the future.

-According to game's producer Lucas Rousell, at the start of the pre-production, the team has considered the possibility the game will be a co-op game, but quickly scrapped that possibility to match the story.
+According to game's producer Lucas Rousell, at the start of the pre-production, the team has considered the possibility the game would be a co-op game, but quickly scrapped that possibility to match the story.